Introducing Triggers

-Trigger: a set of actions that are performed automatically by StaffSavvy when something happens.
+Trigger: A set of actions that are performed automatically by StaffSavvy when something happens.

 Event: Something that happens that can ‘fire’ a trigger.
 For example, an Event might involve a staff member completing a training stage.

-Action: something the system needs to do when the event happens.
-E.g. sending an email
+Action: Something the system needs to do when the event happens.
+E.g. sending an email.

 Triggers are extremely flexible ways to automate your workflow, making simple and useful changes to staff accounts.

 The image above shows the Triggers list, which is where all of your triggers will be shown.
 It is found under System > Manage Triggers.
+You can then add a trigger under the Actions menu.

+Once you have a trigger, you will see a list, as in the image above, that gives you access to edit triggers, edit actions, and copy the trigger.
+Each trigger can be switched on or off.
+You can set up triggers and turn them on as needed by using the option shown next to their current status.
 You can also set a category for each trigger to help organise your triggers and filter by search.
 This is useful if you have many triggers and need to access them quickly.

 Trigger Setup